yU93r/SteamEmu/post_build/README.experimental_steamclient.md

 ---

 ## `extra_dlls`
-This folder contains an experimental dll which, when injected, will attempt to patch the Stub drm in meory, only for v3.1
+This folder contains an experimental dll which, when injected, will attempt to patch the Stub drm in memory, mainly for newer variants but it also works on some of the older ones.

+This isn't a complete solution, just a different method.

+---

+## `GameOverlayRenderer`
+Some apps verify the existence of this dll, either on disk, or inside their memory space, that's why this dll exists.
+It is **NOT** recommended to ignore this dll.